 Motorcycles and mopeds can be parked free of charge in any resident or business permit bay, or in a pay and display bay, if they are parked perpendicular to the kerb.
 They cannot park in pedal cycle racks.

-Street parking is free on 25 and 26 December and 1 January in most areas throughout the Royal Borough.
+Street parking is free on 25 and 26 December and 1 January in most areas throughout Greenwich.
 On those days, parking controls in the controlled parking zones do not apply.
 Pay-and-display bays and metered bays are unenforced and the bays can be used with no charge.

-On all other public/bank holidays, normal daily parking restrictions apply.
+On all other bank holidays, normal daily parking restrictions apply.

 Any exceptions, where controls still apply, are clearly signed on the street.
 For single yellow lines outside controlled parking zones, the normal restrictions will apply and motorists should consult signs on the street in the usual way.

 Pages in Controlled parking zones

 - You are here: Parking controls and areas